FOREX-Dollar stumbles as rate path fuels recession worries

 By Kevin Buckland

+The safe-haven currency also lost support amid improved market sentiment, which saw regional stock markets rise and buoyed riskier currencies like the Australian and New Zealand dollars.

-The dollar index =USD, which measures the greenback against six rivals, edged down 0.07% to 104.33 in the Asian morning.
-It fell back from a 0.19% rise the previous day that was driven mostly by a decline in the euro after weak European factory data reduced bets for European Central Bank tightening.
+The dollar index =USD, which measures the greenback against six rivals, sank 0.2% to 104.19 in Asia.
+That undid the previous day's 0.19% rise, which was driven mostly by a decline in the euro after weak European factory data reduced bets for European Central Bank tightening.

+"Recession talk has upset the DXY uptrend, but we don't think retracements have legs beyond the low 102s," Westpac strategists wrote in a client note, referring to the dollar index.

+"Fed Funds is set to rise above 3% by year's end, so USD interest rate support should ultimately continue to build," they added.
+"The ECB meanwhile is struggling to contain peripheral spreads and the Eurozone is facing more material stagflation hardship - hardly enticing."

-Recession fears have tamed Treasury yields, suppressing a key support for the dollar, with that on the 10-year note sliding to a two-week low overnight.
+Recession fears tamed Treasury yields overnight, suppressing a key support for the dollar, with that on the 10-year note sliding to a two-week low.
 US/

 Germany also triggered the "alarm stage" of its emergency gas plan on Thursday in response to falling Russian supplies.